darioielardi/twirk/docs/errors.md

 sidebar_label: "Errors"
 ---

-You probably noticed that all methods on a Twirp-made interface return `(..., error)`.
+You probably noticed that all methods on a twirk-made interface return `(..., error)`.

-Twirp clients always return errors that can be cast to `twirp.Error`.
-Even transport-level errors will be `twirp.Error`s.
+twirk clients always return errors that can be cast to `twirk.Error`.
+Even transport-level errors will be `twirk.Error`s.

-Twirp server implementations can return regular errors too, but those will be wrapped with `twirp.InternalErrorWith(err)`, so they are also `twirp.Error` values when received by the clients.
+twirk server implementations can return regular errors too, but those will be wrapped with `twirk.InternalErrorWith(err)`, so they are also `twirk.Error` values when received by the clients.

 Check the [Errors Spec](spec_v5.md) for more information on error codes and the wire protocol.

-Also don't be afraid to open the [source code](https://github.com/twitchtv/twirp/blob/master/errors.go) for details, it is pretty straightforward.
+Also don't be afraid to open the [source code](https://github.com/darioielardi/twirk/blob/master/errors.go) for details, it is pretty straightforward.

-### twirp.Error interface
+### twirk.Error interface

-Twirp Errors have this interface:
+twirk Errors have this interface:
 ```go
 type Error interface {
     Code() ErrorCode        // identifies a valid error type